 Pros and Cons of Mezzanine Loans for Lenders

-- Potential upside: Lenders can potentially receive equity, allowing them to participate in a business’ success—assuming there is any.
+- Equity and participation: Lenders can potentially receive equity, allowing them to participate in a business’s success.
 For example, warrants may be part of the lender’s compensation, or lenders may receive equity when borrowers default.

-Lenders always risk losing money to default, and that’s especially true with mezzanine debt:
+- Risk of default: Lenders always risk losing money to default, especially with mezzanine debt.

 - Low seniority: These loans might not be secured by any physical collateral.
 For example, there might not be liens on property, equipment, or other company assets.
 When the business pays senior debtors, it may deplete any available funds before the mezzanine lenders receive payment.

 - A mezzanine loan is a form of financing that blends debt and equity.

 - Lenders provide subordinated loans (less-senior than traditional loans), and they potentially receive equity interests as well.

 - Mezzanine loans typically have relatively high interest rates and flexible repayment terms.